aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 #### Nextflow-S3Bucket-Access

-This policy gives **full** access to the buckets used to store data and workflow scripts.
+This policy gives **full** access to the buckets used to store workflow data and Nextflow session metadata.

 ```json
 {